 11-8 How can infection with roundworms be prevented?

 - By safely disposing of human faeces (adequate sanitation), e.g. water borne sewerage or correctly built pit latrines

 - By washing raw vegetables before they are eaten

 - By washing hands before preparing or eating meals

 11-9 When is deworming recommended?

-Deworming every 6 months is recommended for children between the ages of 2 and 5 years in communities with poor hygiene and inadequate sanitation (poor toilet facilities).
-This should be done even if there is no history of roundworms in the stool.
-Medication is usually given at the local primary care clinic or in schools.
+Routine deworming every 6 months is recommended for all children between the ages of 1 and 5 years.
+This is particularly important in communities with poor hygiene and inadequate sanitation (poor toilet facilities) and should done even if there is no history of roundworms in the stool.
+Medication is usually given at the local primary care clinic or in pre-schools.
 Deworming has been found to improve the learning capacity and growth of school children.

 Mebendazole is the drug of choice.
 Albendazole is more expensive.
 The dose for deworming is the same as for treating roundworms.
 Both these drugs are highly effective for roundworms.